 - The user has an existing Azure AD account in their organization – use it and invite it to your Azure AD.

-- This person doesn’t have Azure AD account already – create one in your dedicated Azure AD tenant.
+- This person doesn’t have an Azure AD account – create one in your dedicated Azure AD tenant.

-If the user has an existing Azure AD account, it means it’s managed by another organization: password policies, access methods, and lifecycle etc.
+Simple.
+If the user has an existing Azure AD account, it means it’s managed by another organization.
+This includes password policies, access methods, lifecycle etc.

 - It allows a user to access that organization’s resources, so there is a chance that if needed, it will be closed by the first organization and you will not have to worry about this.

 - It also lets the user use the same access credentials – fewer passwords are better for security.